AtlasOfLivingAustralia/ala-install/README.md

 # ALA Portal Installation Scripts
-An [Ansible](http://www.ansible.com/) based installation for the ALA Portal for CentOS 6.x.
+An [Ansible](http://www.ansible.com/) based installation for ALA components for CentOS 6.x and Ubuntu 12.x.

 ## Vagrant
 `vagrant` contains a configuration that can used with [VirtualBox](https://www.virtualbox.org/) to bring up a VH for deploying against.
 This is included only to simplify testing, but any server running CentOS 6.x could be used.
-To run you need [Vagrant](http://www.vagrantup.com/) installed, and have the [vagrant-hostmanager](https://github.com/smdahlen/vagrant-hostmanager) plugin installed `vagrant plugin install vagrant-hostmanager`.

 Once this is done, you can bring up a VH using:
 ```